Maplewood vs Oak Springs Elementary: A vs F in Austin ISD (2025 TEA)

 Which School Fits You?

-From a TEA perspective, this is not close.
+From a TEA performance standpoint, this is not a close call.

 You might lean toward Maplewood if: